 Is Marijuana Legal in Massachusetts?

-As of June 13th, 2018, only medical marijuana is legally allowed to be sold in certified medical marijuana dispensaries in the state of Massachusetts.
+Since June 13, 2018, medical marijuana is legally allowed to be sold in certified medical marijuana dispensaries in the state of Massachusetts.
 Massachusetts voters approved medical cannabis back in 2012.

 What Medical Marijuana Laws Should I Know?

 With all the changes to medical and recreational marijuana laws recently in Massachusetts, we understand it can be hard to keep track!
 We created a comprehensive guide on the current medical marijuana laws to help.
 Check it out!